spyder-ide/spyder-docs/doc/first-steps.rst

 ###########

 If Spyder crashes or you receive an error message, please read the following troubleshooting steps before opening a new issue.
-There's a good chance that someone else has already experienced the same issue, so solving it yourself will likely get Spyder working again for you as quickly as possible.
+There's a good chance that someone else has already experienced the same problem, so checking for an existing solution will likely get Spyder working again for you as quickly as possible.

 .. important::
    To make sure you're getting the most relevant help for your problem, please make sure the issue is actually related to Spyder: